 Looking for a refreshing drink that isn’t packed with sugar?
 This sugar-free lemonade with thyme is easy to make and has an irresistible flavor you can enjoy all summer!

-Lemonade is one of those things that just seems to scream for sugar.
-Most “diet” lemonades I’ve tried just aren’t very good.
-I think I’ve finally hit on a sugar-free lemonade that I’d actually drink on a regular basis.
+Lemonade is one of those drinks that seems to scream for sugar.
+Most “diet” lemonades I’ve tried simply aren’t very good, but I love enjoying a cold glass in the summertime.
+That’s when I decided to create my own version.

 Sugar-Free Lemonade with Thyme

-Place 2 cups of water and stevia in a small saucepan.
-Bring to a simmer over medium heat and stir until the stevia dissolves.
-Add thyme sprigs, cover and turn off heat.
+- Place 2 cups of water and the stevia in a small saucepan.
+Bring to a simmer over medium heat.

-When thyme mixture has cooled to room temperature, strain into a pitcher filled with ice cubes.
-Stir in remaining 2 cups of water and lemon juice.
+- When the thyme mixture has cooled to room temperature, strain into a pitcher filled with ice cubes.
+Stir in the remaining 2 cups of water and lemon juice.